isomerpages/sp-cdio/_collaborate-with-us/Peer to Peer Review.md

 ---
 ![](/images/beta-version.jpg)

-The Peer-to-Peer Review (P2PR) is an initiative from the CDIO Council to support CDIO Collaborators in improving and enhancing the members’ CDIO implementation effort.
+The Peer-to-Peer Support (P2PS) is an initiative from the CDIO Council to support CDIO Collaborators in improving and enhancing the members’ CDIO implementation effort.

 It works by matching up 2 mutually-consenting collaborators, so that they can share with one another how each member implement selected aspects of CDIO in the curriculum.